OpenBCM V1.08-3-g9b42 (Linux)

 Herman advises that he will deliver cards to Clubs and or QTH's on an opportunity basis.
 Feedback from Clubs as to which cards they can receive on behalf of members would be appreciated.
 Also, unless requested otherwise by those who have mail out arrangements, If there are only 1 or 2 cards for a station, Herman intends to hold those cards until there are enough to make a mail out more cost effective.

-If any of you can confirm he is listing Silent Key calls or if you have a new callsign, please email him so that he can update his records.
+If any of you can confirm I am listing SK calls in the email version of the QSL Cards held list or if you have a new callsign please email me so I can update my records.

 CH